-QR-Integrated Business Cards
+QR-Code Integrated Business Cards

 QR Code scanning technology has been available for years but has not been put into widespread use across the United States in large part because the concept has been hard for many to grasp.
 Today, however, QR Code scanning technology is common in smart phones.
 This takes down a significant barrier to entry where users who want to scan a QR Code have to hunt for the right scanning app, or carefully line the barcode up within a target and scan it like an augmented reality game.
 Instead, a user need only point her camera at the QR Code, and let the smart phone prompt them to add to their Contacts.